horeilly1101/deriv/README.md

 If the given arguments in a URL are invalid, an error JSON object will be returned in all cases.

-NOTE: You should be careful to use the proper ASCII encoding references when writing your expressions in the URL.
+**Note:** you should be careful to use the proper ASCII encoding references when writing your expressions in the URL.
 For example, you can't use "/" to represent division when querying the server, as that is a reserved character.
 Instead, use %2F, its ASCII encoding reference.
 You can find a comprehensive list of URL encoding references [here](https://www.w3schools.com/tags/ref_urlencode.asp), but I've put the important ones (for this project) down